Online Hybrid JD

 Environmental Law/Energy Law/Food and Agriculture Law/Animal Law/ Restorative Justice/General Practice Elective 3 (A)

-Subtotal 6-7 credits
+Subtotal: 6-7 credits

 Key: